MyMonsterVR/calculator/README.md

 # calculator
 HTML/JS calculator

-The bottom CLI is also a calculator that was used for testing
+You can now change the theme in the bottom CLI